 What kind of program is needed for teachers that have never been trained and may not even have a high school education?
 We believe the key is to make the content attainable by simplifying information found at the undergraduate level in nations such as the United States or France.
 Few teachers in developing nations have the opportunity to enroll in a university or college level program, and quality teacher training programs are scarce.
-Since their learning must be “on the job” TTT provides teachers with 3 two-day professional development seminars taught over an academic year, for a total of 6 days of instruction.
-Seminars are usually taught in November, February and April.
+Since their learning must be “on the job”, TTT provides teachers with 3 two-day professional development seminars taught over an academic year, for a total of 6 days of instruction.
+Seminars are taught consecutively in the fall, winter and spring.

 |Basics of Effective Teaching|

 BECOMING AN EFFECTIVE SCHOOL LEADER

 School leaders are central to improving education.
 While many school leaders may be well-qualified, very few have received any type of school leadership training.
 TTT provides school leaders with 3 one-day professional development seminars over the course of an academic year.

 |Fall Seminar||A Community of Collaboration|

 Certificate of Attendance (days for teachers and school leaders)